CenterForSpatialResearch/mapping_architecture_urbanism_humanities/05_AnalysisTools.md

 ![location](Images/05_14_basicStatistics.png)

-* Click to open the Results Viewer link that appears in the panel to the right.
+* Look at the log readout in the "Log" tab, or click to open the Results Viewer HTML link that appears in the panel to the right.
 * We see from the `Sum:` field that the total population of all of the census tracts that intersect a ¼ mile buffer around a Bronx library is 983,821.
 Make a note of this total we will compare it to the result we get in the next portion of the exercise.

 Now we will refine our estimate of the population near libraries.
 We will estimate the population that lives precisely within our ¼ mile buffers using using a method called *proportional split estimation*.
 A proportional split is a way to estimate the proportion of a quantitative attribute that falls within a portion of a polygon’s area.
 A proportional split is calculated in a few fairly simple steps.